-In this paper, we argue that existing research on disproportionate pollution exposure underweights the importance of another channel: information.
+In this paper, we argue that existing research on disproportionate pollution exposure underweights the importance of another factor: information.
 There are many obstacles to accurate information about environmental quality and its benefits: companies and governments may have incentives to hide pollution, there are only so many pollution monitors, and our scientific understanding of health impacts continues to evolve.
-If households sort into homes based on information about environmental amenities - or even just other attributes that are correlated with them - then missing or wrong information has the potential to affect the empirical distribution of pollution exposure.
-Though the economics literature has
+Missing and inaccurate information has the potential to affect housing choices, siting decisions of polluting enterprises, and government policy (like permitting, inspection, and enforcement) alike.
+We focus here on housing choice: if households sort into homes based on information about

-&lt;sup>1For examples from each of these disciplines, see Bullard (1983); Taylor (2000); Holifield (2001); Pastor Jr., Sadd and Hipp (2001); Agyeman, Bullard and Evans (2002); Brulle and Pellow (2018); Mohai and Saha (2006); Mohai, Pellow and Roberts (2009); Mohai et al. (2009); Banzhaf (2012); Mohai and Saha (2015); Banzhaf, Ma and Timmins (2019).
+1For examples from each of these disciplines, see Bullard (1983); Taylor (2000); Holifield (2001); Pastor Jr., Sadd and Hipp (2001); Agyeman, Bullard and Evans (2002); Brulle and Pellow (2018); Mohai and Saha (2006); Mohai, Pellow and Roberts (2009); Mohai et al. (2009); Banzhaf (2012); Mohai and Saha (2015); Banzhaf, Ma and Timmins (2019a,b).

-&lt;sup>2Seminal papers include United States General Accounting Office (1983); United Church of Christ (1987); Bullard et al. (2007).
+2Seminal papers include United States General Accounting Office (1983); United Church of Christ (1987); Bullard et al. (2007).

-&lt;sup>3See, e.g., Kriesel, Centner and Keeler (1996); Depro and Timmins (2012); Tessum et al. (2019).
+3See, e.g., Kriesel, Centner and Keeler (1996); Depro and Timmins (2012); Tessum et al. (2019).